On this page

 Increasing proportions of female students

-This percentage has steadily increased over the last 6 years.
+This percentage has generally increased over the last decade but has slightly declined in 2024.
 The percentage of students identifying as female in:

 - 2019 was 63.8%